 Here is what that section looks like in our example:

-And here is the whole example of the unique selling proposition canvas:
+And here is the whole example of the USP canvas:

 If you're interested in downloading this example as well, you can click here.

-We hope this article helped you not only to understand the importance of knowing your USP, but also to figure out how to write a unique selling proposition on your own.
+We hope this article helped you not only to understand the importance of knowing your USP, but also to get a clear image with the unique selling proposition examples provided of how other brands are using it.
+We also hope that this resource helped you figure out how to write a unique selling proposition on your own.

-Don’t forget to download our free unique selling proposition canvas that helps you easily formulate a memorable USP statement.
+Don’t forget to download our free USP canvas that helps you easily formulate a memorable USP statement.

 canvas Marketing for startups.